-Gross margin increased to 64% for the year ended December 31, 2021 from 62% for the year ended December 31, 2020.
-The increase was primarily due to a lower expense recognized for excess and obsolete inventory adjustments as a percentage of revenue due to longer shelf life and inventory management during the year ended December 31, 2021 as compared to the prior year.
+Gross margin increased to 65% for the year ended December 31, 2022 from 64% for the year ended December 31, 2021.
+The increase was primarily due to a lower expense recognized for excess and obsolete inventory adjustments as a percentage of revenue which resulted from improved inventory management processes during the year ended December 31, 2022 as compared to the prior year partially offset by higher amortization of intangible assets.